nseth314/Createinteraction/README.md

-# Create Customer Interaction
+# Customer

-These file will provide you instructions on how to reuse existing code for create customer interaction in seibel.
+This repository will deal with all automation platform needs for interacting with CRM/ICMS Customer entity.

 ## Getting Started